umairzia1773/Famous_Coding_Problems/README.md

 6) The `reconstruct_path` function backtracks from the goal state to the initial state, reconstructing the solution path.
 7) The `print_path` function prints each step of the solution path, displaying the state of the puzzle at each step.
 In the `main` block, an initial state of the Eight Puzzle is defined.
 The `IDS_Search` function is called to find a solution.
 If a solution is found, it prints the solution path; otherwise, it indicates that no solution was found.

+Maze_Problem
+---
+The problem is to find the shortest path from a start point to an end point in a maze.
+The maze is represented as a grid where `0` indicates an empty cell and `1` indicates an obstacle.
+The solution uses Dijkstra's algorithm to traverse the maze, prioritizing cells with lower accumulated distances from the start.
+It maintains a priority queue to efficiently select the next cell to explore until reaching the end point or determining that no path exists.